-Multiple Standards/Lack of Transparency: While there are some initiatives to standardise data formats to improve translatability between vendors, there are many methodological differences that exist across the market.
+- Multiple Standards/Lack of Transparency: While there are some initiatives to standardise data formats to improve translatability between vendors, there are many methodological differences that exist across the market.
 Although a multitude of views is desirable, the deep methodological differences make model comparisons very difficult to understand, especially with the lack of transparency to those without model access.
-This limits the reliable use of systemic risk posed by reliance on a few major model providers.
-Diversifying
+This limits the reliable use of multiple models. - Systemic Risk of Major Providers: There is growing concern about the systemic risk posed by reliance on a few major model providers.
+Diversifying model usage and ensuring independent validation are essential steps to mitigate this risk.